 Throughout the 40-minute Poster Session, we encourage attendees to visit all three break-out rooms to view all abstract and case report posters and ask questions of the authors.
 At 2:35PM and 2:50PM those presenting abstracts will provide 60-second oral summaries of their projects in each breakout room.
-This year all medical student posters are in Mojave.
+All medical student posters are in Mojave, including the health disparities research posters presented by this year's UCLA Underrepresented in Medicine Center of Excellence (UIM-COE) Discovery Year Research Program medical students.